Cambia-Open-Innovations/code-of-conduct/contributor_guide.md

-## Review the project's README.md
+## Items to review for the projuect:
+1. The README.md
+2. The code of conduct
-1. Review a project's specific rules or guidance for contributions
+3. Any specific rules or guidance for contributions
-2. Review instructions on how to build the project in your local environment
+4. Instructions on how to build the project in your local environment
-3. Review third party dependencies, if any
+5. Third party dependencies, if any
-4. ad
-5. ad

-    ○ The best Contributors files are meta, with links to detailed documents § Reporting defects
-            □ Issue templates
-        § Style guide
-        § CI/CD guide
-            □ Who is setting up and maintaining the Travis (or whatever) solution?
-        § Community forums, etc..
-        § Code of Conduct!

-## Defect Management
+6. Communication guidelines
+7. The style guide
+8. The defect tracking process